bobrossrtx/virtcomp/docs/NATIVE_COMPILER_PLAN.md

 # D-ISA to x86-64 Native Compiler Implementation Plan

 ## 🎯 Overview
-Transform VirtComp from a VM-based system to a true native code compiler that translates D-ISA bytecode directly to x86-64 machine code.
+Transform DemiEngine from a VM-based system to a true native code compiler that translates D-ISA bytecode directly to x86-64 machine code.

 ## 📋 Implementation Phases